10 Remote Hiring Tips Every Manager Needs To Know

 Another critical aspect to discuss is what exactly their regular workday will look like.
 Take the potential candidates through their duties, responsibilities, the various departments they will be working with, how long they have to deliver projects, whether they are expected to perform under pressure, etc.

 Note how interested they seem during this process and whether they ask any follow-up questions.
-You want your employee to be interested in the work they do to produce the best results, and a candidate who has doubts and asks questions about the role is always a positive sign.
+You want your employees to be interested in the work they do to produce the best results, and a candidate who has doubts and asks questions about the role is always a positive sign.

 10. Allow for a Transition Period